olafborghi/AON_ACTION/README.md

 Analysis scripts for study investigating the human action observation network (AON), using data from two fMRI tasks, as well as self-report measures.

 01_setup
-To easily re-run my analyses, you can either setup an environment manually with FSL 5.0, Nilearn, Nipype ... or pull my Docker image (i.e., a conteinerized virtual linux environment, in which I already installed all dependencies, including FSL 5.0, as well as many relevant Python packages).
+To easily re-run my analyses, you should setup an environment with FSL 5.0, Nilearn, Nipype installed.
+I initially also created a Docker image (i.e., a conteinerized virtual linux environment, in which I already installed all dependencies, including FSL 5.0, as well as many relevant Python packages), but note that I did not run the analyses in this environment.
 Instructions can be found in the Docker folder of the repo, and more general information on https://docs.docker.com/get-started/.
-Else, you can setup FSL 5.0 on your local computer and use the conda environment "neuroenv.yml".

 02_data_preparation
 - dcm2BIDS.ipynb: Using dcm2bids to convert raw dicom data to BIDS format